apache/jena-site/source/documentation/query/javascript-functions.md

 converted to JavaScript string, number and boolean respectively.

 SPARQL functions must return a value.
-When a function returns a value, it can be one of these JavaScript natbive datatypes, in which case the reverse conversion is applied back to XSD datatypes.
+When a function returns a value, it can be one of these JavaScript native datatypes, in which case the reverse conversion is applied back to XSD datatypes.
 For numbers, the conversion is back to `xsd:integer` (if it has no fractional part) or `xsd:double`.

-The JavaScript function can also create `NodeValue` (or `NV`) objects for other datatypes by calling Java from withint the JAavScript script engine of the Java runtime.
+The JavaScript function can also create `NodeValue` (or `NV`) objects for other datatypes by calling Java from within the JavaScript script engine of the Java runtime.

 URIs are passed as `NV` object and are available in JavaScript as a string.